Immigration crackdown stirs unease ahead of this weekend's Chicago Marathon

 Questions have been swirling for weeks over whether Immigration and Customs Enforcement agents might target the marathon, which draws thousands of runners from around the world each year.
 Reflecting the unease, event organizers sent an email to participants Wednesday that referred to an immigration “Know Your Rights” page on the city’s website.

-An ICE spokeswoman, Tanya Roman, said rumors that agents will be at the race are false.
+An ICE spokesperson said in an email to The Associated Press that ICE does not conduct immigration operations at sensitive locations like public events, unless there are exigent circumstances.

-“It’s absolutely ridiculous to ascertain that ICE would conduct immigration enforcement to intentionally disrupt the Chicago marathon,” she said in a statement.
+“It’s absolutely ridiculous to ascertain that ICE would conduct immigration enforcement to intentionally disrupt the Chicago marathon,” the spokesperson said in an email.
 “These are the kind of rumors that fan the flames of dissent and result in unwarranted and dangerous riots like those in Portland, Chicago and Los Angeles.”

+When asked whether its officers might target the marathon, Customs and Border Protection, which has also been highly active during the immigration crackdown, was noncommittal, saying that people in the country legally need not worry.

 Such assurances might not calm the fears of some participants, though.

-Note: This story was first published on Oct.
-10, 2025.
-It was updated on Oct.
-14, 2025, to correct that an ICE spokesperson did not say that rumors of ICE agents at the marathon were false.
-The spokesperson said ICE does not conduct immigration operations at sensitive locations, such as public events, unless there are exigent circumstances.